How to Build an Agile Tech Workforce

 Set aside time at suitable intervals (quarterly, bi-annually or annually) to identify your organisational strategy and goals, identifying any skills gaps and which resources may be best to fill them (such as hiring tech contractors or permanent employees).

 From there, you can outline a working budget for employee headcount and then build an action plan for hiring people against specific timelines.
 Workforce planning is iterative, so you can continually monitor and revise plans as priorities and circumstances change.
+Most companies plan their workforce during EOFY (see: tips to maximise your recruitment budget).

 Partnering with a technology recruitment agency – like us – can provide you with essential intelligence on skills availability, pay expectations and other market forces – essential for workforce planning.